Inland Empire (film): Legacy

+Restoration

 Inland Empire was restored and remastered by Janus Films in 2022, and was screened throughout the year beginning on April 8.
 The restoration of the film and soundtrack was overseen by David Lynch.
-For the restoration the original upscaled HD footage from the editing process was first downscaled back to standard definition to discard “false detail,” then converted to 4K using an AI upscaling algorithm.
+For the restoration the original upscaled HD footage from the editing process was first downscaled back to standard definition to discard "false detail", then converted to 4K using an AI upscaling algorithm.
+This version of the film was released on Blu-Ray by The Criterion Collection.

-Motion in the release might appear jittery to some since the original camcorder footage was shot in 60i on MiniDV tapes while the restoration is supposedly sourced from a HDCAM 24 frames per second master, meaning that there are 6 frames missing from every second of the film (12 frames when counting the field rate of interlaced source material).

 Accolades

+Lynch attempted to promote Dern's performance and increase her chances of scoring the 2007 Best Actress Oscar nomination by campaigning with a live cow, though she was ultimately not recognized by the members of the Academy.